saaratrix/nuu-ffxiv-act-chat-extractor/README.md

 You can also use the application directly here: https://saaratrix.github.io/nuu-ffxiv-act-chat-extractor/nuu-ffxiv-act-chat-extractor.html

+On Windows the ACT Logs are by default found in the folder `%APPDATA%\Advanced Combat Tracker\FFXIVLogs`

 ---
 ### Features overview
 * Can read FFXIV ACT Chat logs!